The 40-hour workweek is the new part time (we're crying too, however efficiently). Which means working on a Sunday? That's what we're doing right now.

 HANDLE ALL BILL BIZ

-For those of you scrambling to get your taxes done tonight, there are other bills and adult life things you should handle on Sunday.
+As much as we know it pains you, all bills and adult life things you should handle on Sunday.
 Why?
 1. How does it feel to have waited till the last minute to figure out what you owe Uncle Sam?
 Probably worse than watching those hard earn dollars head off to those monsters (joking) at the IRS.
 2. The small tasks we allow to take up space in our head make the free time we have way less enjoyable.
 And it's SO IMPORTANT TO ENJOY STUFF.
 If you're at a boozy Sunday brunch worried about that health insurance bill you didn't pay, or the car payment that's a few days late, it's affecting your good time.
 When something affect your good time, it affects your mood and your productivity.

 WRITE YOUR GOALS FOR THE WEEK